Translate this Page

 Video Compact Discs and Digital Versatile Discs

 Many recent box office smashes are available on VCD for around Rp 60-85,000.
 These are legal copies.
-The movies are usually released in Indonesia on VCD about 4 months after they are released in the movie theaters in the US.
+The movies are usually released in Indonesia on VCD about 1-2 weeks after they are released in the movie theaters in the US.
 Popular weekly TV series, golden oldies, classics and popular stage shows are also available in VCD format.
 Illegal copies of VCDs are available for a very cheap price, if you don't wish to rent.
-The quality of the recording, however, is not very good and with time usage may ruin your VCD machine!
+The quality of the recording, however, varies; the newer the film, the more questionable the recording quality.
+However, after the film has been released for 2–3 weeks normally the quality is quite good.
+Many people will ask the vendor to play the VCD that they are interested in purchasing to see that the image quality is acceptable.

 DVD (digital versatile discs) and Blue Ray discs are also available.
 The hardware is still relatively expensive compared to VCD players and discs are more expensive as well.
 Picture quality is far supreme to LD or VCD.
 Most DVD hardware available in Indonesia has been programmed to play all region software.
 Original recording DVDs cost about Rp 200,000 - 300,000 each.